d-miller/d-miller.github.io/_posts/2015-4-20-PNAS-Debate.md

 But the current study’s diverse methods and robust results indicate that hiring STEM faculty is likely not one of those contexts.

-Disclaimer: Ceci was the editor of a study I recently published in Frontiers in Psychology.
+Disclaimer: Ceci was the editor of [a study](dx.doi.org/10.3389/fpsyg.2015.00037) I recently published in Frontiers in Psychology.
 I have been in email conversation with Williams and Ceci, but did not send them a draft of this comment before posting.
 I was not asked by them to write this comment.

-dx.doi.org/10.3389/fpsyg.2015.00037